twilio/twilio-go/rest/messaging/v1/docs/ServicesPreregisteredUsa2pApi.md

 ------------- | ------------- | -------------
 **CampaignId** | **string** | ID of the preregistered campaign.
 **MessagingServiceSid** | **string** | The SID of the [Messaging Service](https://www.twilio.com/docs/messaging/api/service-resource) that the resource is associated with.
+**CnpMigration** | **bool** | Customers should use this flag during the ERC registration process to indicate to Twilio that the campaign being registered is undergoing CNP migration.
+It is important for the user to first trigger the CNP migration process for said campaign in their CSP portal and have Twilio accept the sharing request, before making this api call.

 ### Return type